I’m lying in the title.

 When I decided I wanted to make a squash soup last fall, I trolled the Internet for yummy sounding recipes.
 Believe me, there’s no shortage of squash soup options.
 Here’s what most of them have in common:

-- chicken stock (I only use homemade)
+- chicken bone broth (I only use homemade)

 - salt and pepper